CITGuru/arpy/README.md

 # Arpy - Auto Reload Python

 This is a simple tool that helps you automatically run task whenever there is an event in path specified.
 For instance, if you want to see an immediate results whenever you are developing, you can easily use this to run a command whenever you save the file.
+Influence by Gulp.
+Gulp is my favorite build system tooling

 # Installation